trust-mfn-berlin/animals-as-objects/vault/story.the-afterlife-of-zoo-animals.md

 <figcaption>

-_Newspaper article in the_ Telegraf _about "Siam's" utilisation , 21.03.1947._
+_Newspaper article in the_ Telegraf _about "Siam's" utilisation, 21.03.1947._

 </figcaption>